mjvo/tutorials/docs/web-multimedia/lab4/index.md

     }
     ```

-1. Use `grid-template-areas` to specify this layout of elements in the `.lab-item` grid:
+1. Use `grid-template-areas` to specify this layout of elements in the `.lab_item` grid:

     ![Named grid-template-areas](named.png)